vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

         * Type the version of CryptoGlacier used (listed on the first page of this document)
     4. Do **not** put anything else in the document (such as "Bitcoin", "CryptoGlacier", "private key", etc.)
+    5. Print a copy of the
+        <span class="warning">Signatory Information Packet</span>.
+    6. Share the contents of the <span class="warning">Signatory Information Packet</span>:
+        1. Save the document as a <span class="warning">PDF</span>.
+        2. GPG encrypt the <span class="warning">PDF file</span> using your keys and the keys of every other signatory (TODO: expand this).
+        3. Electronically send the gpg-encrypted file to the other signatories
-    5. Save an electronic copy of the <span class="warning">Signatory Information Packet</span> in a "conventionally secure" location of your choosing, such as a "Secure Note" in [1Password](https://1password.com/) or a comparable password manager.
-Because the <span class="warning">Signatory Information Page</span> contains moderately-sensitive data, there are some privacy considerations with keeping and electronic copy of it.
+        4. You can also save an electronic copy of the <span class="warning">PDF</span>
+        in a "conventionally secure" location of your choosing.
+Most password managers include a way to securely store files.
+Because the
+        <span class="warning">Signatory Information Packet</span> contains
+        moderately-sensitive data, there are some privacy considerations with keeping an electronic copy of it.
 See the Sensitive Data subsection for details.
-You may also choose to gpg-encrypt it.
-    6. Print a copy of the
-        <span class="warning">Signatory Information Packet</span>.
-    7. GPG encrypt your document using the other signatory's private keys and send the document to all of them electronically.
-(TODO: expand this)
+        5. Delete the unencrypted <span class="warning">PDF</span> from your computer
     8. Shut down the computer.
 (It has a camera, and you will be working with critically sensitive data in a moment.)
 9. Prepare the *temporary* version of your <span class="danger">Cold Storage Information Packet</span>: